HarmonicLabs/buildooor-docs/docs/intro.md

 ---
-sidebar_position: 999999
+sidebar_position: 0
-slug: /plu-ts
+slug: /
 ---

-# plu-ts
+# Buildooor Docs

 Built with ❤️ by [Harmonic Laboratories](https://www.harmoniclabs.tech/)

-This documentation is for `plu-ts` v0.8.0^, if you are using a previous version it is suggested to install the latest version, feel free to ask for help in the [Harmonic Labs' discord server](https://discord.gg/CGKNcG7ade)
+This documentation is for `buildooor` v0.1.11^, if you are using a previous version it is suggested to install the latest version, feel free to ask for help in the [Harmonic Labs' discord server](https://discord.gg/CGKNcG7ade)

 ## Introduction

-`plu-ts` is a library designed for building Cardano dApps in an efficient and developer friendly way.
+`buildooor` is a library designed for building Cardano dApps in an efficient and developer friendly way.

-It is composed of two main parts:

-- `plu-ts/onchain`: an [eDSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages) (embedded Domain Specific Language) that leverages Typescript as the host language; designed to generate efficient Smart Contracts.
-- `plu-ts/offchain`: a set of classes and functions that allow reuse of onchain types.
+The focus for buildooor is the `offchain` code for transaction building and handling other offchain functions.

 # Getting started

-see [Getting Started](./Getting%20Started) to begin your journey in plu-ts
+see [Getting Started](./getting-started) to install buildooor and start developing Cardano dApps.

 ## Design principles